-Caroline Phillips is a Melbourne based visual artist whose work has been shown in a number of solo and group exhibitions in Australia and Internationally.
-Working primarily in sculpture, Phillips creates handmade objects and installations from recycled and craft based materials.
-Her work explores contemporary feminist aesthetics through modes of abstraction and material presence.
+Caroline Phillips is an Australian visual artist whose work has been shown in a number of solo and group exhibitions locally and Internationally.
+Working primarily in sculpture, Phillips creates handmade objects and installations that synthesize industrial and textile based materials.
+Her work critiques contemporary feminist aesthetics through modes of abstraction and material presence.
 Motifs of embodiment, connection and tension are developed in her practice through soft and flexible materials, minimalism, repetition, colour and surface qualities.
 Phillips also works as an independent curator and researcher on collaborative projects that highlight the strength of women’s art practice and challenge systemic inequities in political and cultural systems.